boisgera/MEDIANE/README.md

 Many types of documents can ...

-  - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday"
+  - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday".
-    (essay on return on investment computations in venture capital).
+    *Essay on return on investment computations in venture capital.*

-  - [Pour une Révolution Fiscale] (in french) by Camille Landais, Thomas Piketty and Emmanuel Saez (essay about income tax in France; includes a simulator) .
+  - [Pour une Révolution Fiscale] (in french) by Camille Landais, Thomas Piketty and Emmanuel Saez.
+    *Essay about income tax in France; includes a simulator.*

   - [Python Imaging Library tutorial], by Fredrik Lundh, <http://effbot.org>.
-    (software documentation)
+    *Software documentation.*

 ### Use Jupyter Notebooks (Like a Pro)